yaswanth14062003/about/README.md

 - 📫 How to reach me **suramsaiyaswanthreddy@gmail.com**

 - ⚡ Fun fact **I’m equally passionate about coding and cricket 🏏**
-- 🏸 When I’m not coding, you’ll find me playing badminton or exploring AI research 🚀
+- 🏸 When I’m not coding, you’ll find me playing chess or exploring AI research 🚀

 <h3 align="left">Connect with me:</h3>
 <p align="left">